mahmoud-elmakki/mahmoud-elmakki/README.md

-## Hi there 👋
+# Hi there 👋

-#### I am Mahmoud S. Mahdi, Thank you for your visit !
+#### I My name is Mahmoud S. Mahdi, Thank you for your visit !
 Let me introduce myself to you,
 I am a Deep Learning and Artifital Intelligence researcher, Practical Machine Learning Engineer, and a Django web Developer. with +3 years of experience in Software Development and continues learning.
 Running my own Artifitial intelligence organization in Sudan, Seeking to advance career as a Software and AI Developer.